 PostFinance MasterCard as an example

-Let’s analyze the credit card I had before I realized it was terrible.
+We should have analyzed my credit card before I realized it was terrible.
 We will take this card as an example (not a great one!).

 I had a MasterCard Standard card from PostFinance.
 I was paying 50 CHF per year for it.
 The cashback bonus was 0.3%.
 That means that for every 1000 CHF I spend, I get 3 CHF back.
 And I have to pay 1.2% for transactions in foreign currencies (USD and EUR for me).

 I was with PostFinance for a long time.
 And I used the credit card they offered me without really comparing.
 Not comparing offers is a mistake that many people make.

 Here is how much it cost me for one year: